dspytdao/Y_Swap/README.md

 Data-driven approaches make use of data not only for process discovery or analysis, but also in monitoring to gain predictive insights.
 Data utilisation has moved from only offline mode, to runtime phases such as monitoring, where data is used in real-time to forecast process behavior, performance, and outcomes.
 In general, process outcomes reflect the quality of a result delivered to actors involved in a process.

+Predictive process monitoring at runtime is especially growing in importance.
+Predicting the remaining cycle time, compliance, sequence of process activities, the final or partial outcome, or the prioritization of processes helps organizations to make decisions and gain valuable insights in a rapidly evolving environment.

 A convergence of breakthrough technologies in big data and data analytics provide a critical solution to meet organization objectives.
 Big data and advanced analytics play a key role in raising productivity of knowledge-intensive tasks, maximizing assets, and facilitating personalized digital experience.